yz-cnsdqz/NavTrimesh/README.md

 :warning: Note that in some cases of `monkey.obj`, the search can fail.
-This is mainly because the search algorithm reaches some isolated triangles without any unsearched neighbours.
-Then the algorithm produces an empty list of the face neighbourhood.
-This might indicate that the generated mesh is not perfect.
+This is mainly because the search algorithm reaches some isolated triangles without any unsearched neighbours in the very beginning.
+In this case, the algorithm produces an empty list of the face neighbourhood.
+This failure might indicate that the generated mesh is not perfect.
+But bugs of this code are welcome to report.